Raila Odinga: Political positions

 Odinga's political ideology can be loosely styled as social democracy, more closely aligned with American left-wing politics.
-His position was once in favour of a parliamentary system as seen when he initially backed a Constitution giving executive powers to a Prime Minister, but he subsequently changed to support a presidential system with a devolved power structure, which is reflected in Kenya's current constitution.
+His position was once in favour of a parliamentary system as he initially backed a constitution giving executive powers to a prime minister, but he subsequently changed his position to support a presidential system with a devolved power structure, which is reflected in Kenya's current constitution.

-Among others, Odinga is seen as one of the main forces behind the devolution now enshrined in Kenya's constitution as an essential part of Kenya's governance system.
-This was inspired by a feeling that all successive governments under the centralized power structure had consistently abused that power to favour certain areas along political or ethnic lines while denying many regions access to resources and development because of their ethnicity or perceived disloyalty.
-Devolution aimed to address this and guarantee regions their fair share of resources regardless of their political affiliation or ethnicity.
+Odinga was seen as one of the main forces behind the devolution now enshrined in the constitution as an essential part of Kenya's governance system.
+He is also noted for his contribution to the evolution of multi-party democracy in Kenya and his desire to see the country have a Western-style democratic system.

-Due to an economic downturn and extreme drought, Odinga has called for the suspension of taxes on fuels and certain foods that disproportionately impact the poor.
-Odinga has supported an element of state welfare in the form of cash-transfer programs to low-income people.
-This is currently implemented but in a limited way to poor, elderly people.
+Due to an economic downturn and extreme drought, Odinga called for the suspension of taxes on fuels and certain foods that disproportionately impact the poor.

-Nevertheless, on social issues, Odinga has taken a more conservative line.
+Nevertheless, on social issues, Odinga took a more conservative line.
 On LGBT issues, Odinga stated that "the constitution is very clear on this issue and men or women found engaging in homosexuality will not be spared", adding that "If we find a man engaging in homosexuality or a woman in lesbianism, we'll arrest them and put them in jail".
 These comments were widely condemned from LGBT activists, who stated that his rhetoric put the lives of LGBT Kenyans in danger.
 In response, his office walked back Odinga's statement, claiming he only meant to clarify that same-sex marriage is illegal under the constitution.